Skip to content

 Field Type Required Description

-sampleRate double No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
+sampleRate double No Sampling rate, range [0,1], 0 means no sampling, 1 means full sampling, default is 1.

-logCacheLimitCount int No Maximum number of cached log entries [1000,), larger logs mean greater disk caching pressure, default is 5000
+logCacheLimitCount int No Maximum number of cached log entries locally, range [1000,), larger logs mean greater disk cache pressure, default is 5000.

-discardStrategy enum FTLogCacheDiscard No Set the log discard rule when reaching the limit.
-Default is FTLogCacheDiscard.discard, discard discards appended data, discardOldest discards old data
+discardStrategy enum FTLogCacheDiscard No Set the log discard rule when the limit is reached.
+Default is FTLogCacheDiscard.discard, discard discards appended data, discardOldest discards old data.

 Trace Configuration